waltr21/343/history-and-architecture/PITCHME.md

 ```
 Insertion sort pseudocode from the 3rd edition of *Introduction to Algorithms* by Cormen, Lieserson, Rivest, and Stein.
 ---
+Or, if you've looked at ALGOL code before:

 ```ALGOL_60
 procedure Absmax(a) Size:(n, m) Result:(y) Subscripts:(i, k);
     value n, m; array a; integer n, m, i, k; real y;